 Other female athletes in the school are in support of this development.
-Girls cross country captain Chantel Osley has been running since she was four years old with her older sisters as they all competed in high level track and field.
+Girls cross country captain Chantel Osley has been running since she was four years old with her older sisters as they all competed in high-level track and field.

 Osley said, “It is so great that there are more opportunities for women to succeed in whatever they want to do.”

-This kind of support from other athletes is what will allow for women’s wrestling to truly work at all stages of the process.
+This kind of support from other athletes is what will allow women’s wrestling to truly work at all stages of the process.

-At Crossroads North, eighth grader Julia Favaloro has been wrestling for over a year, following in the footsteps of her older brother, SBHS junior, Giuseppe.
+At Crossroads North, eighth-grader Julia Favaloro has been wrestling for over a year, following in the footsteps of her older brother, SBHS junior, Giuseppe.

 “Give me one good reason and I won’t [do wrestling],” was Julia’s response back to a concerned - yet impressed - mother.

 She was worried that her daughter’s confidence would take a plunge due to the fact she would be competing against boys much bigger than she was.
-Against her original judgement, she chose to let Favaloro join the team, a decision that she has not regretted one bit.
+Against her original judgment, she chose to let Favaloro join the team, a decision that she has not regretted one bit.